 - How to Destroy Your Opponent After Seeing One Showdown

 - How to Exploit 3 Different Types of Poker Players

 Tip 8.
 Watch Out for This Live Tell

 As with all tells, you should be very selective when trying to apply this tell in game.
-It’s usually not the best idea to make hero folds or hero calls based on a live tell, but using them in close spots to sway your decision one way or the other is fine.
+It’s usually not the best idea to make hero folds or hero calls based on a live tell.
+However, using them in close spots to sway your decision one way or the other is fine.

 Live Poker Tips Wrap-Up

-Keep these tips in mind and your live win-rate will thank you:
+Keep these tips in mind and your live poker win-rate will thank you:

-- Keep an eye out for softer table and be ready to table change at any time
+- Keep an eye out for softer tables and be ready to change tables at any time.

-- Keep an eye out for possible good, exploitative adjustments
+- Keep an eye out for weaknesses to exploit.

-- Watch out for the monotone flop live tell (but use it selectively)
+- Watch out for the hole card check live tell on monotone flops (but use it selectively).